 Select your application template and check Android as a deployment platform.

 We will use git and GitHub as our source code repository.
 In the Solution Explorer right-click the solution node and from the popup menu select Create Git Repository… Then open the Team Explorer panel and select Publish to GitHub:

 Synchronize your local copy by pushing the solution on the remote GitHub repository.

-Go back to AppCenter and connect your application to GitHub in the Connect to Repo page.
-AppCenter will connect to your GitHub repository asking to choose the source code repository from those available on your GitHub account.
+Go back to AppCenter and connect your application to GitHub on the Connect to Repo page.
+AppCenter will connect to your GitHub repository asking you to choose the source code repository from those available on your GitHub account.
 It is possible that GitHub may ask you to authorize AppCenter access to your repositories.